diku-dk/MarketplaceOnOrleans/README.md

 dotnet run --launch-profile "Silo-Production" --urls "http://*:8081" --project Silo
 ```

+The project Silo is the startup subproject for this project.
+Either `--environment` or `--launch-profile` can used to define the environment (i.e., the settings file) to execute the project.
+The parameter `--urls` is necessary to enable .NET exposing the port for external interaction.

 ### <a name="test"></a>Testing

-There is a suite of tests available for checking some Online Marketplace benchmark constraints.
-The tests can be found in the following path: [link](Test/Workflows)
+There is a suite of tests available for checking some Online Marketplace benchmark functionalities and constraints.
+The tests can be found in [Test](Test).

+The tests are passing but due to not optimized configuration, the tests cannot run concurrently.
+To avoid this problem, one should create different ClusterFixtures, one for transactional tests and another for non-transactional tests.

 ### <a name="ucloud"></a>UCloud